-Read our guide on how to stay safe during the emergence of the Omicron variant.
+Read our guide on how to stay safe following the emergence of the Omicron variant.

 This CE class will describe how the Covid-19 pandemic has amplified the stress inherent in the registered nurse’s role within the current health care system.
 It will explore the critical stressors facing the profession and offer solutions to mitigate those stressors.